View Edition townhomes View Quartet townhomes

 The landscaping

-The rear garden of each townhome is designed as a private outdoor retreat, with planting curated by Nathan Burkett Landscape Architecture to ensure the green spaces feel naturally integrated with the wider Bankside landscape.
+Each rear garden serves as a private outdoor retreat, with planting curated by Nathan Burkett Landscape Architecture to ensure every space feels seamlessly connected to the natural landscape of Bankside.

 “The landscape design includes ‘Little Snowman’ or ‘Dwarf Snow Gum’ Eucalyptus trees.
 Their foliage is dark green, with flowers that attract butterflies, bees and birds.
 Including these native species will ensure the townhomes are a natural part of the local environment.”